 What happens to my ElderShield policy if I decide to join CareShield Life?

 If you choose to join CareShield Life, your ElderShield policy will be replaced by your CareShield Life policy.
 Rest assured that the total premiums you have paid for ElderShield will be taken into consideration and you will only have to top up the difference for your CareShield Life premiums.

 While both ElderShield and CareShield Life aim to help Singaporeans and Permanent Residents cope with the cost of long-term care, there are several key differences between the two schemes.

 Find out more about CareShield Life in our handy guide here.

 Other Financial Assistance Schemes for the Elderly

-Besides ElderShield, there are a slew of other financial assistance schemes, subsidies and grants available for the elderly, disabled and caregivers.
-Learn more about the different financial assistance schemes and caregiver grants for the elderly that you can tap on in Singapore in our all-in-one guide.
+Besides ElderShield, there is a slew of other financial assistance schemes, subsidies and grants available for the elderly, disabled and caregivers.
+Learn more about the different financial assistance schemes and caregiver grants for the elderly that you can tap into in Singapore in our all-in-one financial guide.

 If you need support caring for a disabled loved one, our Care Pros can support with ADLs in the comfort of your home.
 Reach out to our Care Advisors at 6100 0055 to learn more.